Ryanfsdf/pixel-ruler/README.md

 HOW TO USE:
   * Press on your F12 key and click on any 2 points on the screen.
 These 2 points will be your reference points.
-  * Input a number of what you would like the distance between these 2 points would be.
+  * Input a number of what you would like to set the distance between these 2 points to be
   * The distance of the last 2 points that are clicked on the screen before pressing "Find Length" are returned, with the distance being in relation to the chosen reference points and the inputted number